xuthus83/pigallery2/MANPAGE.md

   --Media-Video-transcoding-webmCodec               (default: 'libvpx')
   --Media-Video-transcoding-crf                    The range of the Constant Rate Factor (CRF) scale is 0–51, where 0 is lossless, 23 is the default, and 51 is worst quality possible. (default: 23)
   --Media-Video-transcoding-preset                 A preset is a collection of options that will provide a certain encoding speed to compression ratio.
 A slower preset will provide better compression (compression is quality per filesize). (default: 'medium')
+  --Media-Video-transcoding-customOutputOptions    It will be sent to ffmpeg as it is, as custom output options. (default: [])
-  --Media-Video-transcoding-customOptions          It will be sent to ffmpeg as it is, as custom options. (default: []) --Media-Photo-Converting-enabled                 Enable photo converting. (default: true) --Media-Photo-Converting-loadFullImageOnZoom     Enables loading the full resolution image on zoom in the ligthbox (preview). (default: true)
+  --Media-Video-transcoding-customInputOptions     It will be sent to ffmpeg as it is, as custom input options. (default: []) --Media-Photo-Converting-enabled                 Enable photo converting. (default: true) --Media-Photo-Converting-loadFullImageOnZoom     Enables loading the full resolution image on zoom in the ligthbox (preview). (default: true)
   --Media-Photo-Converting-onTheFly                Converts photos on the fly, when they are requested. (default: true)